-LeBron James vs. Kawhi Leonard: Which NBA Star Outperforms The Other?
+NESN

-The NBA’s 2019-20 season kicks off Tuesday night with the battle of epic proportions.
+The NBA’s 2019-20 season kicks off Tuesday night with a battle of epic proportions.

 In one corner, you have LeBron James and the recently revamped Lakers.
 In the other, you have Kawhi Leonard in his first year with the Clippers.